Blanchard (crater)

 Blanchard is a lunar impact crater that lies on the far side of the Moon, just behind the southwestern limb.
 It lies to the south-southwest of the crater Arrhenius, and northwest of Pilâtre.
 Further to the south is the rugged terrain to the north of the walled plain Hausen.

+This crater was named after French aeronaut Jean-Pierre Blanchard by the IAU in 1991.
+It was previously known as Arrhenius P.